Icon-Newsletter-smaller

 2. Can I operate immediately after I receive my business permit?

 Yes, you can start your business operation once your permit application is approved.
-But don't forget to secure the following documents:
+But don't forget to secure the following documents as well:

 • Business TIN and Certificate of Registration from the BIR